breezy/ios-sdk-sample-gd/README.md

 Objective
 ----------------
-1. To save your document to your app's GD Container.
+1. To save your document to your GD app's Secure Container.
-2. Transfer the document from your Good Dynamics app's GD Container to Breezy for Good's to print.
+2. Transfer the document from your GD app's Secure Container to Breezy for Good's Secure Container.

 **Breezy for Good supports the following filetypes:**